Why Americans Shouldn’t Respect Offices or Laws

 So, does “have no respect” apply to law as well?
 Well, on one hand yes, and on the other perhaps not.
 Here’s what I mean:

 • The common law is a millennium-long tradition that grew out of actual human needs, and in a non-monopolistic way.
-That being so, it is due a certain amount of appreciation and even respect.
+That being so, it is due a good deal of appreciation and even respect.

-• Legislation is merely an edict from a government.
+• Legislation is merely an edict from a government… or as the people of Hubbardston would have said, an edict from rulers.
 As such, it is inherently secondary.
 In addition, edicts are highly variable and monopolistic.

 One of Thomas Jefferson’s comments on law is particularly valid here: